tomsWebConsulting/twcsl/v7.1/Element/Body/Body Background Image/README.md

 ## Quick Install

 * Add code from file **[body background image.css][2]** to Website > Pages >
-  Website Tools > Custom CSS.
+  Custom Code > Custom CSS.
 Read the code for any instructions within.

 * Add code from file **[body background image.html][3]** to Website > Pages >
-  Website Tools > Code Injection > HEADER.
+  Custom Code > Code Injection > HEADER.
 Refer to [Per-page code injection][4] for details.

 * Create custom CSS to allow the image to be seen.
 It is beyond the scope of